dontstaycozy/first-react-app/README.md

-# React Basics Practice
+# React Basics Practice and JavaScript Fundamentals

 This project contains basic React components built to demonstrate understanding of props, state, and event handling.
+When you inspect the page, it also shows the Javascript Fundamentals section.

 ## Components